 Located in the southern hemisphere and arguably one of the most beautiful countries in the world, New Zealand is a mecca for travellers who want to experience life pretty much on the edge.
 It’s where nature and modern life exists pretty much in uniform, and where today meets tomorrow.

 New Zealand has one of the most biodiverse range of flora and fauna in the world, largely because it was isolated (in a good way) for much of its existence, even from nearby Australia.
 As such, a lot of the plants and animals in New Zealand are found nowhere else in the world.
 An example of this is the Kiwi, the national animal of New Zealand.
 Almost every sporting team, and even people from the islands, are named after this unique flightless bird.

 As it is home to some of the most stunning, spectacular scenery on the planet.
 It’s no surprise that many popular films such as The Lord of the Rings were shot on the islands.
 This has brought a new level of popularity, with a new generation of film tourists flocking year after year.

 However, it’s not just great scenery on offer in the Long White Cloud, it’s important to remember that New Zealand is a well-developed nation.
-So if you get tired walking through the breathtaking scenery, you can relax in a cafe or a bar.
 Cities such as Auckland, Wellington and Christchurch are well worth a visit for a vibrant and varied city life.
+Have a family walk around the shores of Auckland today, then sip great coffee at Wellington’s quirky cafes, and award-winning restaurants tomorrow, then enjoy the beautiful parks, awesome landscapes of Christchurch the next day.

 So here are some of the things you should do, sceneries to see, and food to eat when you get the chance to visit New Zealand.